yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

 `yield` pushes its Haskell thread onto the end of thread queue.
 So, another thread can work.
 During the work of other threads, a request message would arrive.
-With the `yield` hack, a log of "strace" becomes as follows:
+With the `yield` hack, a log of "strace" becames as follows:

     recvfrom(13, )                -- Haskell thread A
     sendto(13, )                  -- Haskell thread A